rmosolgo/graphql-ruby/guides/dataloader/sources.md

   Under the hood, each Source instance maintains a `key => object` cache.

 - _batch parameters_, which are the basis of batched groups.
-For example, if you're loading records from different database tables, the the table name would be a batch parameter.
+For example, if you're loading records from different database tables, the table name would be a batch parameter.

   Batch parameters are given to `dataloader.with(source_class, *batch_parameters)`, and the default is _no batch parameters_.
 When you define a source, you should add the batch parameters to `def initialize(...)` and store them in instance variables.